EPFL-VILAB/XTConsistency/README.md

    python -m train multiperceptual_{depth,normal,reshading}
    ```

-   To run the training code for the `normal` target, run
+   For example, to run the training code for the `normal` target, run

    ```bash
    python -m train multiperceptual_normal